JArceAptude/Login-TEST/README.md

-JWT Authentication and Authorisation
+# JWT Authentication and Authorisation
-Authentication and Authorization module
+# Authentication and Authorization module

-Spring Version: 3.0.1
+**Spring Version: 3.0.1**

-Java Version: 17
+**Java Version: 17**

-Dependencies:
+# Dependencies:
 - spring-boot-starter-data-jpa
 - spring-boot-starter-security
 - spring-boot-starter-web
 - spring-boot-starter-test
 - spring-security-test
 - lombok
 - jjwt-api (0.11.5)
 - jjwt-impl (0.11.5)
 - jjwt-jackson (0.11.5)
 - springdoc-openapi-starter-webmvc-ui (2.0.2)
 - hibernate-validator (8.0.0.Final)

-Classes:
+# Classes:

-    - authentication
+## 1. authentication
    - AuthenticationController.java
-            Description: It contain all the endpoints for the api.
+     - Description: It contain all the endpoints for the api.
-            Attributes:
+     - Attributes:
        - authService
-            Methods:
+     - Methods:
        - register
        - authenticate
        - userUpdate
        - delete
        - refreshToken
        - recoverPassword

    - AuthenticationRequest.java
-            Description: Create a request template for authenticate endpoint.
+     - Description: Create a request template for authenticate endpoint.
-            Attributes:
+     - Attributes:
        - email
        - password
-            Methods: -

 - AuthenticationResponse.java
-            Description: Create an output from the endpoints.
+  - Description: Create an output from the endpoints.
-            Attributes:
+  - Attributes:
     - token
     - error
     - refreshToken
-            Methods: -

   - PasswordRequest.java
-            Description: Create a request for recoverPassword endpoint.
+    - Description: Create a request for recoverPassword endpoint.
-            Attributes:
+    - Attributes:
       - email
-            Methods: -

   - AuthenticationService.java
-            Description: It contain all the logic for the endpoints.
+    - Description: It contain all the logic for the endpoints.
-            Attributes:
+    - Attributes:
       - userRepository
       - passwordEncoder
       - jwtService
       - authenticationManager
       - logRepository
       - roleRepository
       - roleService
       - adminLog
-            Methods:
+    - Methods:
       - register
       - authenticate
       - userUpdate
       - delete
       - refreshToken
       - recoverPassword

   - RegisterRequest.java
-            Description: It create a request for create/update user.
+    - Description: It create a request for create/update user.
-            Attributes:
+    - Attributes:
       - firstname
       - lastname
       - email
       - password
       - isActive
       - role
-            Methods: -

-    - config
+## 2. config
    - swaggerConfig
        - Info.java
-                Description: It's a service that extends from the super swagger class.
+           - Description: It's a service that extends from the super swagger class.
-                Attributes: -
+           - Attributes: -
-                Methods: -
+           - Methods: -

        - SpringdocConfig.java
-                Description: Create the bean to work with swagger and our api.
+           - Description: Create the bean to work with swagger and our api.
-                Attributes: -
+           - Attributes: -
-                Methods:
+           - Methods:
              - baseOpenAPI

    - ApplicationConfig.java
-            Description: Create the logic behind user credential, encrypting and managing of the authentication.
+       - Description: Create the logic behind user credential, encrypting and managing of the authentication.
-            Attributes:
+       - Attributes:
          - userRepository
-            Methods:
+       - Methods:
          - userDetailsService
          - authenticationProvider
          - authenticationManager
          - passwordEncoder

    - JwtAuthenticationFilter.java
-            Description: Create the token and valid if the token is valid when you are trying to reach another endpoint.
+     - Description: Create the token and valid if the token is valid when you are trying to reach another endpoint.
-            Attributes:
+     - Attributes:
        - jwtService
        - userDetailsService
-            Methods:
+     - Methods:
        - doFilterInternal

    - JwtService.java
-            Description: Create the token and refreshToken, also validate that this token is not expired working simultaneous with JWTAuthenticateFilter.Java
+       - Description: Create the token and refreshToken, also validate that this token is not expired working simultaneous with JWTAuthenticateFilter.Java
-            Attributes:
+       - Attributes:
          - SECRET_KEY
          - expiration
          - expirationRefreshToken
-            Methods:
+       - Methods:
          - extractUsername
          - extractClaims
          - generateToken
          - generateToken
          - generateTokenRefreshToken
          - generateTokenRefreshToken
          - isTokenValid
          - isTokenExpired
          - extractExpiration
          - extractAllClaims
          - getSigninKey

    - SecurityConfiguration.java
-            Description: Filter user with credentials or not for certain endpoints.
+     - Description: Filter user with credentials or not for certain endpoints.
-            Attributes:
+     - Attributes:
        - jwtAuthenticationFilter
        - authenticationProvider
+     - Methods:
-            Methods: securityFilterChain
+       - securityFilterChain

-    - model
+## 3. model

   - User.java
+    - Description:
-            Description: Entity class for the users.
+      - Entity class for the users.
-            Attributes:
+    - Attributes:
       - Integer id:
-                    Unique, autogenerated Id for the user.
+          - Unique, autogenerated Id for the user.
       - String firstname:
-                    User's first name.
+          - User's first name.
       - String lastname:
-                    User's lastname
+          - User's lastname
       - String email:
-                    User's email.
+          - User's email.
       - String password:
-                    User's password.
+          - User's password.
       - Date lastLogin:
-                    User's last login date.
+          - User's last login date.
       - Date dateJoined:
-                    User's joined date.
+          - User's joined date.
       - Boolean isActive:
-                    User's flag to define if it is an active user or not.
+          - User's flag to define if it is an active user or not.
       - Role role:
-                    User's role.
+          - User's role.
       - List<Permission> permissions:
-                    User's permissions WIP.
+          - User's permissions WIP.

     - Role.java
-            Description: ENUM List of Roles
+        - Description: ENUM List of Roles
-            Attributes:
+        - Attributes:
-                - id
+            - id:
-                    Unique, autogenerated Id for the user.
+              - Unique, autogenerated Id for the user.
-                - name
+            - name:
-                    Name for the role
+              - Name for the role
-                - description
+            - description:
-                    Description for the role
+              - Description for the role
-                - priority
+            - priority:
-                    Priority set for all the user.
+              - Priority set for all the user.

   - UserRepository.java
-            Description: Repository for User related database actions.
+      - Description: Repository for User related database actions.
-            Methods:
+      - Methods:
-                - Optional<User> findByEmail(String email):
+          - findByEmail:
-                    Returns user using email as filter.
+            - Returns user using email as filter.

   - Permission.java
-            Description: WIP
+    - Description: List of permissions that can be assigned to roles.
-            Attributes:
+      - Attributes:
         - id
-                   Unique, autogenerated Id for the user.
+          - Unique, autogenerated Id for the permission.
         - Name
-                   Name for the permission
+          - Name for the permission
         - Description
-                   Description for the permission
+          - Description for the permission
         - roles
-                   Join permissions with roles
+          - Join permissions with roles

-    - demo
+## 4. demo
   - DemoController.java

-Annotation Glossary
+# Annotation Glossary

 - @AllArgsConstructor:
+  - Lombok annotation:
-        Lombok annotation: Generates an all-args constructor.
+    - Generates an all-args constructor.
 An all-args constructor requires one argument for every field in the class.

+- @ApiResponse:
-    - @ApiResponse
+  - Swagger annotation:
-        Swagger annotation: Used at method level or as field of Operation to define one or more responses of the Operation.
+    - Used at method level or as field of Operation to define one or more responses of the Operation.

+- @ApiResponses:
-    - @ApiResponses
+    - Swagger annotation:
-        Swagger annotation: Container for repeatable ApiResponse annotation
+      - Container for repeatable ApiResponse annotation

+- @Builder:
-    - @Builder
+  - Lombok annotation:
-        Lombok annotation: The builder annotation creates a so-called 'builder' aspect to the class that is annotated or the class that contains a member which is annotated with @Builder.
+    - The builder annotation creates a so-called 'builder' aspect to the class that is annotated or the class that contains a member which is annotated with @Builder.

-                           If a member is annotated, it must be either a constructor or a method.
+    If a member is annotated, it must be either a constructor or a method.\

-                           If a class is annotated, then a package-private constructor is generated with all fields as arguments (as if @AllArgsConstructor(access = AccessLevel.PACKAGE) is present on the class), and it is as if this constructor has been annotated with @Builder instead.
+    If a class is annotated, then a package-private constructor is generated with all fields as arguments (as if @AllArgsConstructor(access = AccessLevel.PACKAGE) is present on the class), and it is as if this constructor has been annotated with @Builder instead.\
     Note that this constructor is only generated if you haven't written any constructors and also haven't added any explicit @XArgsConstructor annotations.
-In those cases, lombok will assume an all-args constructor is present and generate code that uses it; this means you'd get a compiler error if this constructor is not present.
+In those cases, lombok will assume an all-args constructor is present and generate code that uses it; this means you'd get a compiler error if this constructor is not present.\
     The effect of @Builder is that an inner class is generated named TBuilder, with a private constructor.

-                           Instances of TBuilder are made with the method named builder() which is also generated for you in the class itself (not in the builder class).
+    Instances of TBuilder are made with the method named builder() which is also generated for you in the class itself (not in the builder class).\
     The TBuilder class contains 1 method for each parameter of the annotated constructor / method (each field, when annotating a class), which returns the builder itself.
 The builder also has a build() method which returns a completed instance of the original type, created by passing all parameters as set via the various other methods in the builder to the constructor or method that was annotated with @Builder.
 The return type of this method will be the same as the relevant class, unless a method has been annotated, in which case it'll be equal to the return type of that method.

+- @Data:
-    - @Data
+  - Lombok annotation:
-        Lombok annotation: Generates getters for all fields, a useful toString method, and hashCode and equals implementations that check all non-transient fields.
-Will also generate setters for all non-final fields, as well as a constructor.
+  Generates getters for all fields, a useful toString method, and hashCode and equals implementations that check all non-transient fields.
+Will also generate setters for all non-final fields, as well as a constructor. \
   Equivalent to @Getter @Setter @RequiredArgsConstructor @ToString @EqualsAndHashCode.

+- @NoArgsConstructor:
-    - @NoArgsConstructor
+  - Lombok annotation:
-        Lombok annotation: Generates a no-args constructor.
+    - Generates a no-args constructor.
 Will generate an error message if such a constructor cannot be written due to the existence of final fields.

-    - @PreAuthorize
+- @PreAuthorize:

 - @RequiredArgsConstructor:
+  - Lombok annotation:
-        Lombok annotation: Generates a constructor with required arguments.
+    - Generates a constructor with required arguments.
 Required arguments are final fields and fields with constraints such as @NonNull.

+- @SecurityRequirement:
-    - @SecurityRequirement
+  - Swagger annotation:
-        Swagger annotation: The annotation may be applied at class or method level, or in Operation.security() to define security requirements for the single operation (when applied at method level) or for all operations of a class (when applied at class level).
+    - The annotation may be applied at class or method level, or in Operation.security() to define security requirements for the single operation (when applied at method level) or for all operations of a class (when applied at class level).